 As a Team Captain, it is your responsibility to recruit your team.
 Please select as inclusively as possible and remember we have a limit on spaces, so it is fairly normal to have to disappoint people every now and again.
 Teams should be no more than 6 or 9 racers and are always allocated spaces on a first come first served basis.
 It is your responsibility to collect all the entry fees from your team members and transfer in one payment to the Ironmongers Company.

 Worshipful Company of Ironmongers Corporate Account – Sort Code: 20-20-14 – Account Number: 60514284 – Reference: Company plus ski e.g. “Ironmongers Ski”

 Are there any deals or discounts?

-Yes - we have arranged some great savings & discounts on essentials like Airport Transfers, Ski Hire, Lift Passes and Insurance.
-Details for this year will be added to the site so keep checking back.
+Yes.
+We have arranged some great savings & discounts on essentials like Airport Transfers, Ski Hire, Lift Passes and Insurance.

 What charities does the event support?

-Can I wear my favourite lycra ski suit?
+Can I wear my favourite lycra ski racing suit?

 What is the standard of skiing?